Vestibular Schwannoma (Acoustic Neuroma, neurilemmoma or eighth nerve tumour)

 Clinical Features

-The clinical presentation of vestibular schwannoma is largely dependent on the size and location of the tumor.
+The clinical presentation of vestibular schwannoma is largely dependent on the size and location of the tumour.
 Early symptoms are often subtle and may be attributed to other conditions, leading to delays in diagnosis.

 - Tinnitus: Patients frequently experience high-pitched, continuous tinnitus in the affected ear.
 This symptom may be particularly bothersome in individuals with concurrent hearing loss.